 Absolutely, if we’re going to be working with a platform that generates a large quantity of data, it must work with Panoply, or Segment, which is another data vendor we use.

-We did the same thing with some survey data - I used SurveyMonkey, massaged the data just a little bit and uploaded into Panoply.
+We did the same thing with some survey data—I used SurveyMonkey, massaged the data just a little bit and uploaded into Panoply.
 It was magic!

 I love being able to experiment with these lightweight data sources without having to build a pipeline.
 As an analyst, I enjoy that I can collect and manage my data without even having to talk to engineering.
 It’s a godsend.

-Which team’s data needs do you support within Spacious?
+What data needs do you support within Spacious?

 I’m the only data person in Spacious, so I support marketing, finance, operations, the C-Suite, customer success and product team.
 If there’s someone who needs to use data within our small company, I’ll collaborate with them.

-What’s a big win you’ve had that Panoply has enabled?
+What’s a big win you’ve had?

 We have a fairly complex way of allocating revenue to different partners across our network and before Panoply, we had many many hours of data exports, manual file checking by every team within Spacious.
 Now, with Panoply, each person uploads their data into Panoply easily, and with a little SQL, I can generate our revenue numbers in a matter of minutes, where it used to be hours.